The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 • Loss And Grief

 As typical elderly patients or older adults with depression go through life, they may experience losing their loved ones.
-Depression can be seen as part of the grieving process, but geriatric depression can lead to more harmful situations with poor coping skills.
+The mental condition can be seen as part of the grieving process, but it can lead to more harmful situations with poor coping skills.
 The need for effective treatment resources is tremendously significant for safety and recovery.

 • Fear And Anxiety

-Older adults’ fears and anxieties can also be possible causes of geriatric depression.
-This includes their fear of having a physical illness or recurrent major depression or dying suddenly.
+Older adults’ fears and anxieties can also be possible causes of the mental condition.
+This includes their fear of having a physical illness, recurrent major depression, or dying suddenly.
 Treating depression for these older adults or elderly patients is crucial.

 Counseling And Treating Depression In Older Adults

 Psychotherapy and other methods to treat depression must be administered.
-Elderly patients and older adults with depression or a family history of depression must be given effective treatment to relieve depression and help them cope with their life challenges.
-Through geriatric depression counseling, the elderly can manage their emotions and cope well with depression symptoms and other changes in their lives.
+Elderly patients and older adults with a mental condition or a family history of depression must be given effective treatment to relieve depression and help them cope with their life challenges.
+Through counseling, the elderly can manage their emotions and cope well with symptoms and other changes in their lives.

 The goal of depression counseling sessions is to find the root cause of the melancholy.
 Professional counselors will guide their clients to be comfortable with their feelings and identify the factors that cause them to feel sad.

-Depression counseling for the geriatric group can address a wide range of symptoms and causes of depression among the elderly.
+Depression counseling for the geriatric group can address a wide range of symptoms and causes of the mental condition among the elderly.
 Many doctors recommend undergoing counseling together with antidepressant substance medications.

 Depression may be common among the elderly, but it doesn’t have to be the norm.
-Luckily there are many available treatments available for the geriatric population that has depression.
+Luckily, there are many available treatments available for the geriatric population that has depression.
 Treatments and programs may include medications, forms of brain stimulation, and psychotherapy or counseling.
-Changing one’s lifestyle can also be an essential step in addressing depression (geriatric).
+Changing one’s lifestyle can also be an essential step in addressing mental health issue.

 • Medications